district0x/d0x-libs/browser/district-ui-reagent-render/README.md

 This namespace contains district-ui-reagent-render [mount](https://github.com/tolitius/mount) module as well as a special utility function [`rerender`](#rerender).

 The **district-ui-reagent-render** module takes a map of [opts](#opts-spec) as an argument:
-* `:target` The html element where the root component of you app will be injected.
+* `:target` The html element where the root component of you app will be injected or `:id`, a string with the identifier of the root component.
-* `:component-ref` The reference (a [Var](https://clojuredocs.org/clojure.core/var)) to the function which returns the root component.
+* `:component-var` The reference (a [Var](https://clojuredocs.org/clojure.core/var)) to the function which returns the root component.

 The validity of the args passed to the module will be checked at runtime if you have set the `clojure.spec.check-asserts` system property to `true`.